 - Their vision is being impacted by drooping eyelids or puffy upper eyelid skin

 - They feel they look tired, angry or aged due to drooping upper eyelids (which can easily make a face look far older than a person’s actual biological age).

 Benefits of an Upper Blepharoplasty

-But the results of an upper eyelid lift – whist looking natural when performed by an expert Eyelid Surgeon such as our Specialist Plastic Surgeons – can leave you looking younger than your similar aged colleagues, siblings or peers – for many years to come.
+But the results of an upper eyelid lift – whilst looking natural when performed by an expert Eyelid Surgeon such as our Specialist Plastic Surgeons – can leave you looking younger than your similar-aged colleagues, siblings or peers – for many years to come.

 The primary aim of upper eyelid reduction surgery (the “Upper Blepharoplasty”) is to correct or restore your eyelid skin appearance to where it was before your eyes aged or before the heaviness of the eyelids compromised your eye appearance or your vision.

 - A youthful-looking eye area usually has a nice, visible eyelid crease (eyelid fold) above the eye

 - The best results after eyelid surgery have resulted in the right amount of skin remaining above the eye to allow for a natural look when the eye is either open or closed

 - It’s important to choose an expert such as a Specialist Plastic Surgeon because if a Surgeon takes too much skin, your eyelid may not function properly (if a Surgeon is over-zealous you can result in a condition where you can’t fully close your eyes).